Community Health and Native Healing in Hawai'i (Spring Break Global Health Seminar)

 Intrinsic in Hawaiian medicine are the linkages between human health and the health of the environment, a major theme throughout the Seminar.
 The program will also incorporate a focus on non-communicable diseases (NCDs) such as diabetes and hypertension, and will examine local efforts to address these health challenges through outreach and education initiatives at the community level, NGO's, and within the school system.
 Through immersion in the local community, cultural activities, hikes, and tours, site visits to clinics, NGO’s, and schools in at-risk communities, students will gain insight into the health challenges faced by the community on the Big Island, as well as groundbreaking approaches to holistic public and community health.

 Participants stay near Waimea, a quaint and small town near Mauna Kea, Hawai`i’s largest and highest mountain.
 Learn about the cultures of Hawai`i as well as work with health care providers and community groups near Waimea.
-Through this program, participants will learn to see beyond the romantic view of Hawai`i that the world is accustomed to seeing, and, instead, they will learn about developing and sustaining quality healthcare for rural Hawai`i, from local leaders and experts.
+Through this program, participants will learn to see beyond the romantic view of Hawai`i and learn about developing and sustaining quality healthcare for rural Hawai`i from local leaders and experts.
 Aloha!

 This Seminar includes pre-departure training, guided ongoing reflection, and a brief essay at the end.